ibm-cloud-docs/containers/vpc_lbaas.md

 1. Find the VPC load balancer that corresponds with the Kubernetes `LoadBalancer` service.

     VPC load balancer names are in the format `kube-<cluster_ID>-<kubernetes_lb_service_UID>`.
 To see your cluster ID, run `ibmcloud ks cluster get --cluster <cluster_name>`.
 To see the Kubernetes LoadBalancer service UID, run `kubectl get svc <load-balancer-name> -o yaml` and look for the metadata.uid field in the output.
-The dashes (-) are removed from the Kubernetes `LoadBalancer` service UID in the VPC load balancer name.
+The hyphes (-) are removed from the Kubernetes `LoadBalancer` service UID in the VPC load balancer name.
     {: tip}

     ```sh